-- (IV) The Development Site is located within 1 mile of a pharmacy.
-For the purposes of this menu item only, the pharmacy may be claimed if it is within the same building as a grocery store.
-(1 point) - (V) The Development Site is located within 3 miles of a health-related facility, such as a full service hospital, community health center, minor emergency center, emergency room or urgent care facility.
-Physician offices and physician specialty offices are not considered in this category.
-(1 point) - (VI) The Development Site is within 2 miles of a center that is licensed by the Department of Family and Protective Services (DFPS) specifically to provide a school-age program or to provide a child care program for infants, toddlers, and/or pre-kindergarten.
-The Application must include evidence from DFPS that the center meets the above requirements.
-(1 point) - (VII) The Development Site is located in a census tract with a property crime rate of 26 per 1,000 persons or less as defined by neighborhoodscout.com, or local law enforcement data sources.
+(VII) The Development Site is located in a census tract with a property crime rate of 26 per 1,000 persons or less as defined by neighborhoodscout.com, or local law enforcement data sources.
 If employing the latter source, the formula for determining the crime rate will include only data relevant to the census tract in which the Development Site is located.
+(1 point)

-(1point) - (VIII) The development Site is located within 1 mile of a public library that has indoor meeting space, physical books that can be checked out and that are of a general and wide-ranging subject matter, computers and internet access, and that is open 50 hours or more per week.
+(VIII) The development Site is located within 1 mile2 miles of a public library that has indoor meeting space, physical books that can be checked out and that are of a general and wide-ranging subject matter, computers and internet access, and that is open 50 hours or more per week.
 The library must not be age or subject-restricted and must be at least partially funded with government funding.
+(1 point)

-(1 point) - (IX) The Development Site is located within 5 miles of an accredited university or community college, as confirmed by the Texas Higher Education Coordination Board (THECB).
-To be considered a university for these purposes, the provider of higher education must have the authority to confer bachelor's degrees.
+(IX) The Development Site is located within 56 miles of an accredited university or community college, as confirmed by the Texas Higher Education Coordination Board (THECB).
+To be considered a university for these purposes, the provider of higher education must have the authority to confer bachelor's bachelor's degrees.
 Two-year colleges are considered community colleges, and to be considered for these purposes must confer at least associate's degrees.
 The university or community college must have a physical campus, where classes are regularly held for students pursuing their degrees, within the required distance; online-only institutions do not qualify under this item.
+(1 point)

-(1 point) - (X) Development Site is located in a census tract where the percentage of adults age 25 and older with an Associate's Degree or higher is 27% or higher as tabulated by the most recent American Community Survey 5-year Estimate.
-(1 point) - (XI) Development Site is within 1 mile of an indoor recreation facility available to the public.
+(X) Development Site is located in a census tract where the percentage of adults age 25 and older with an Associate's Degree or higher is 27% or higher as tabulated by the most recent American Community Survey 5-year Estimate.
+(1 point)

+(XI) Development Site is within 2 miles of an indoor recreation facility available to the public.
 Examples include, but are not limited to, a gym, health club, a bowling alley, a theater, or a municipal or county community center.
+A facility that is primarily a restaurant or bar with recreational facilities is not eligible.
+(1 point)

+(XI) Development Site is within 1 mile-of an indoor recreation facility available to the public.
+Examples include, but are not limited to, a gym, health club, a bowling alley, a theater, or a municipal or county community center.
+(1 point)

-(1 point) - (XII) Development Site is within 1 mile of an outdoor, dedicated, and permanent recreation facility available to the public.
+(XII) Development Site is within 1 mile2 miles of an outdoor, dedicated, and permanent recreation facility available to the public.
 Examples include, but are not limited to, swimming pools or splash pads, tennis courts, golf courses, softball fields, or basketball courts.
-(1 point) - (XIII) Development Site is within 1 mile of community, civic or service organizations that provide regular and recurring substantive services, beyond exclusively congregational or member-affiliated activities, available to the entire community (this could include religious organizations or organizations like the Kiwanis or Rotary Club as long as they make services available without regard to affiliation or membership).
-(1 point)
+(1 point).